-For many people, it may be confusing to understand how Catholicism relates to Christianity.
+Initially, it may be confusing to understand how Catholicism relates to Christianity.
 When you ask Protestants what religion they are, most of them will say, “Christian.”
 When you ask Catholics the same question, however, nearly all of them will identify as “Catholic.”
 Yet Catholics believe in Jesus and read the Bible.
 So how does Catholicism relate to Christianity?

 So the answer to the question, “What is the difference between Catholics and Christians?” in short is, “There are no differences.
 Catholics are Christians.”
-Indeed, Catholics believe that while other Christians are really and truly followers of Christ, the Catholic Church possesses (as a gift from Jesus Christ himself) the fullness of the truth Jesus came to reveal.
+Indeed, Catholics believe that while other Christians are really and truly followers of Christ, the Catholic Church alone possesses (as a gift from Jesus Christ himself) the fullness of the truth Jesus came to reveal.

-Even though we know that Catholics are Christians, Catholics may seem very different than other Christians.
+Even though Catholics are Christians, Catholics may seem very different than other Christians.
 Let’s look at some of these differences.
 Because most of the non-Catholic Christians you will meet are probably Protestants, we’ll focus on how Catholic beliefs relate to Protestant beliefs.
 While there are many differences, we will look here at two of the major ones: the role of Scripture and the role of good works.

 Scripture and Tradition